 - Careers can be put into 3 kind of categories.
 It is up to you to figure out which category your career is in.

-1) Careers that need hard skills and little soft skills (example: Physicists); This is where you see brilliant people who cannot deal well with people.
+1) Careers that need hard skills and little soft skills (example: Physicists); This is where you see brilliant people who may not easily work well with others.
 They can still be very successful in their career – look at Albert Einstein

 2) Careers that need both hard and soft skills – many careers are in this category (example: Accountants, Lawyers – they need to know the rules of accounting or law well but they also depend on selling to clients to build a successful career.
 Dealing well with clients require excellent soft skills like communication skills, relationship skills etc…)